linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Warehouse Workshop Model

+- **Everything is a pipeline**: the perfect way to achieve the simplicity and unity of the software ecosystem.

+  - **Pipeline combination**: The cascade of `simple pipelines` forms a `workshop pipeline`

+  - **Workshop combination**: Parallel independent `workshop pipelines` form `warehouse/workshop model pipelines (data factory)` through `warehouse` collaboration (scheduling).

+  - **Warehouse/Workshop Model combination**: Various independent
+    `Warehouse/Workshop Model pipelines (data factory)`
+    can be used as a
+    `packaged integrated pipeline (data factory, integrated chip)` and then combined into a larger
+    `Warehouse/Workshop Model pipeline (data factory)`,
+    This is the method of interconnection, collaboration, and integration of different developers and
+    different software products, and is also the basis for software development and standardization of
+    large-scale industrial production.

+  - Finally, the pipeline is like a cell, combined into a software ecosystem that conforms to the modern industrial system model.
+This is the perfect embodiment of simplicity and unity.

+  - Contrast with `Everything is an object`
+    - The object is a furry ball, and there is a chaotic point-to-point network between the objects.
+      It is a complex unorganized system.
+    - The pipeline is a one-way ray, and it's the simplest that data standardization and combination.
+It is a simple, reliable, orderly, observable and verifiable system.

 - Because software is a factory that produces data, so modern industrial systems are suitable for software systems.

 - Warehouse(database, pool)/Workshop(pipeline) Model is simple and practical model,